vnteamopen/godebouncer/README.md

 ## Update waiting time duration

 Allows replacing the waiting time duration.
-You need to call a SendSignal() again to trigger a new timmer with a new waiting time duration.
+You need to call a SendSignal() again to trigger a new timer with a new waiting time duration.

 ```go
 wait := 10 * time.Second